 PARENT INFORMATION

-Parents are welcome to visit our classroom, but we prefer that you wait two weeks to give your child time to adjust.
+Parents are welcome to visit our classroom, but I prefer that you wait two weeks to give your child time to adjust.
 Parent/Teacher conferences will be held in September and March.
 If there is ever a time you have questions or concerns, please feel free to contact the school.

 GENERAL INFORMATION

 Every student needs a pocket folder.
 They will carry their papers, notes, and progress reports in the folder.
-Please check it everyday.
+Please check it every day.

 We will have recess outside as much as possible, so please see that your child is dressed according to the weather.
 If, for some reason, you do not want your child to go outside on a particular day, you need to send a note.
 The child who cannot go outside will sit in the office or the classroom with a book.